jderrickguarin/sudoku-uninformed-search/README.md

 Besides the two uninformed search strategies, heuristics can also be applied in solving any Sudoku puzzle.
 In both DFS and BFS implementations, the method of solving the board is raster-scan.
 Norvig suggests the usage of heursitics to make a more efficient algorithm.
 He wrote that we have to choose between *variable ordering* and *value ordering* in solving a certain puzzle.
 Variable ordering refers to which tile should be first solved, while value ordering refers to which number should be placed in a tile first.
 In the case of our project, we consider variable ordering to solve puzzles more efficiently.
 More specifically, we utilized a similar concept to that used by Norvig, *minimum remaining values*, which means that we choose a tile with the least number of possible options.
 This replaces the initial raster-scan method of solving and is applied to the more efficient DFS implementation.

 ## PEAS Specification
-For this project, consider a timed rank-2 Sudoku game.
+For this project, consider a timed Sudoku game.
 Suppose that the agent aims to solve the puzzle (note: only one solution to each puzzle exists).
 The properties of the agent that will solve this can be grouped into a PEAS Specification.
 - Performance Measure: Satisfaction of One Rule on each row, column and block; Speed, or the shortest time at which the agent finishes the puzzle
-- Environment: Given the rank-2 Sudoku game, the environment is given as a 4x4 grid with 4 blocks containing 4 cells, and some cells - filled with digits chosen from 1 to 9.
+- Environment: Given the Sudoku game, the environment is given as any N x N grid with n blocks containing n cells, and some cells - filled with digits chosen from 1 to n.
 - Actuators: String generator to display number that will satisfy the constraints.
 The agent may also clear the ‘board’.
 - Sensors: A scanner function that will scan rows, columns and blocks to determine the correct number number to input in blank cells